 We’ve added more pieces to the jewelry remaining from the last auction!
-The new auction closes Dec 16th, in time to ship for Christmas, and there are some Great new pieces!
+The new auction closes April 8, 2019!

 1. Let’s say it’s 7.25pm and you’re going home (alone of course) after an unusually hard day on the job.

 3 Suddenly you start experiencing severe pain in your chest that starts to drag out into your arm and up in to your jaw.
 You are only about five km from the hospital nearest your home.